MadcowOG/Doom-Bot/README.md

 * Libraries required, <span>discord.py<span>\[audio\], youtube_dl install with this command:
     * `pip install 'discord.py[audio]' youtube_dl`

-# Invite Bot to server
+# Invite Bot to Server

 You will need to invite the bot to your server before being able to run it: